Mobile Home Loans: Financing A Manufactured Home

 Fannie Mae And Freddie Mac

 Traditional mortgage sources Fannie Mae and Freddie Mac both offer specialized manufactured home loans – if you can meet their criteria.
+While we'll discuss other special offerings below, our friends at Rocket Mortgage® offer loans with terms of 10 – 30 years as long as you make a 5% down payment.

 Fannie Mae offers the MH Advantage® program for financing manufactured home purchases with 30-year financing and down payments as low as 3%.
 The drawback, however, is that your manufactured home must meet similar criteria as traditional site-built homes, such as construction, architectural and energy efficiency standards.
 You may also have to install a driveway and connecting sidewalk in order to qualify for the program.